krpoli4/Tellecom-customer-churn-prediction/README.md

 - **Class Imbalance Handling**: Used SMOTE to balance the dataset.

 ## Results
-- **Best Model**: Random Forest achieved an accuracy of X% for churn prediction.
+- **Best Model**: Random Forest achieved an accuracy of 98% for churn prediction.
 - **Clustering**: Found 4 distinct customer groups based on demographics and usage patterns.